rizinorg/rizin/doc/esil.md

-Looking at other architectures which already have mature ESIL support such as x86 can help in understanding the syntax and conventions of radare's ESIL.
+Looking at other architectures which already have mature ESIL support such as x86 can help in understanding the syntax and conventions of Rizin's ESIL.

 Introspection